DGriffin91/Sarus/README.md

 ## A JIT compiled language designed for realtime contexts
 ### No hidden allocations or GC

+Sarus is in very early stages of development.

 See `tests/integration_test.rs` for a breadth of code examples.
 [sarus-editor-plugin](https://github.com/DGriffin91/sarus-editor-plugin) uses Sarus to JIT compile DSP/UI code in a VST plugin.